Digressive/WSUS-Maintenance/README.md

 * Sign up using [Patreon](https://www.patreon.com/mikegalvin).
 * Support with a one-time donation using [PayPal](https://www.paypal.me/digressive).

-Please report any problems via the ‘issues’ tab on GitHub.
+Please report any problems via the 'issues' tab on GitHub.

+Thanks
 -Mike

 ## Features and Requirements